zanderfilet/BMEAS-wa/README.md

 5. View web app in announced address on terminal (typically [http://127.0.0.1:5000/](http://127.0.0.1:5000/))

-6. `CTRL C` in terminal to quit flask
+6. `CTRL-C` in terminal to quit flask

 HTML files extend from __aa_layout.html__ (with Jinja, these define the left bar of the website).
 HTML files can be found in __/templates__ directory.